Availment of the 105-Day Expanded Maternity Leave Under Republic Act 11210 FAQs

 No, maternity leave can be availed of regardless of the civil status of the woman who gave birth or suffered miscarriage or emergency termination of pregnancy.

-What if a woman has consecutive pregnancies or multiple childbirth?
+What if a woman has consecutive pregnancies or multiple childbirths?

 A woman may apply for maternity leave in every instance of pregnancy, regardless of frequency.

-For multiple childbirth (e.g. twins), a woman shall be granted only one maternity benefit, regardless of the number of offspring/children per delivery. – (Sec.
+For multiple childbirths (e.g. twins), a woman shall be granted only one maternity benefit, regardless of the number of offspring/children per delivery. – (Sec.
 6, Rule V, RA 11210 IRR)

-Does counting of maternity leave period include Saturdays, Sundays and Holidays?
+Does the counting of maternity leave period include Saturdays, Sundays, and Holidays?